Nitrokey/nitrokey-documentation/nitrokey3/windows/piv/guides/client_logon_with_active_directory.rst

    A creation time of the certificate before the creation time of the user account will lead to a failed logon.

 .. important::
-   If the PIV application on the Nitrokey was not used before, perform a initialization with ``nitropy nk3 piv init`` first.
+   If the PIV application on the Nitrokey was not used before, perform a initialization with ``nitropy nk3 piv --experimental init`` first.

 1. Generate a private key and write the CSR to file with the command below.

    .. code-block::

-      nitropy nk3 piv generate-key --key 9A --algo <algorithm> --subject-name <subject-name> --subject-alt-name-upn <subject-alternative-name> --out-file <file>
+      nitropy nk3 piv --experimental generate-key --key 9A --algo <algorithm> --subject-name <subject-name> --subject-alt-name-upn <subject-alternative-name> --out-file <file>

    The value of ``<algorithm>`` is the used algorithm with its key length, e.g. ``rsa2048``.
    The values of ``<subject-name>`` and ``<subject-alternative-name>`` corresponds typically to the ``commonName`` and ``userPrincipalName`` attribute of the Active Directory user account.